Temporal Entropy Evolution in Stochastic and Delayed Dynamics: Introduction

 The outline of the paper is as follows.
 Section \ref{sec:entropy} defines the the Gibbs' and conditional entropies, while Section \ref{s:det} shows that these entropies are constant in time in invertible deterministic system (e.g. a system of ordinary differential equations).
-Section \ref{sec:AS} introduces the dynamic concept of asymptotic stability,\footnote{Asymptotic stability is a strong convergence property of ensembles which implies mixing.
-Mixing, in turn, implies ergodicity.}, and two main results connecting the convergence of the conditional entropy with asymptotic stability (Theorem~\ref{t:entropyconv}), and the existence of unique stationary densities with the convergence of the conditional entropy (Theorem~\ref{t:unique}).
-Section \ref{s:gauss} considers the stochastic extension where a system of ordinary equations is perturbed by Gaussian white noise (thus becoming non-invertible) and gives general results showing that in this stochastic case asymptotic stability holds.
+Section \ref{sec:AS} introduces the dynamic concept of asymptotic stability,\footnotemark[1], and two main results connecting the convergence of the conditional entropy with asymptotic stability (Theorem~\ref{t:entropyconv}), and the existence of unique stationary densities with the convergence of the conditional entropy (Theorem~\ref{t:unique}).
+Section \ref{s:gauss} considers the stochastic extension where a system of ordinary differential equations is perturbed by Gaussian white noise (thus becoming non-invertible) and gives general results showing that in this stochastic case asymptotic stability holds.
 In this section we give examples of the effects of noise on the behaviour of the Gibbs and conditional entropy.
 Following this we turn to an examination of the effects of delays in the dynamics on the evolution of the conditional entropy in Section \ref{sec:dde}.
-We conclude with a short discussion.
+We conclude with a short discussion, highlighting the confounding nature of our conclusions with respect to the role of delays, and suggesting further areas for study.

-\section{Entropies: Gibbs and conditional.}
+\section{Entropies: Gibbs and conditional}